 Women play a pivotal role in military operations, and their experiences and responses may differ from their male counterparts.
 This webinar looks at how mental health manifests differently for women, in particular women in the military.

-- Diversity of Women in the Military- August 2020
+- Diversity of Women in the Military- TBD

 - LGBTQ – TBD

 - Dual Military Couples – TBD

 We’ve written blog posts to address different issues that women in the military face.

 More women are serving in the military and breaking ground.
 What do we know about women who serve?
 What benefits and challenges do they experience?
 How can Military Family Service Providers (MFSPs) support women service members?

 - The Battles They Fought: A Brief History of Women in the U.S. Military

 Today, approximately 2.5 million women serve in the U.S. Armed Forces.
 Women continue to make their mark and show their determination as they volunteer to serve in the U.S. military.

 - Unique Challenges Faced by the Powerful Women Who Serve in the United States Military